-"I first picked up my father’s Stella Harmony 6-string when I was six," he says.
-"A few years later—a good while before turntables became musical instruments—I turned a Chet Atkins record by hand to learn Yakety Axe note-by-note.
+BRET MOSLEY smiles off to the side, “I first picked up my father’s Stella Harmony guitar when I was six.
+A few years later—a good while before turntables became musical instruments—I turned a Chet Atkins record by hand to learn Yakety Axe note-by-note.
 I still have the guitar, even though some dear soul at UPS drove a forklift through it several years ago…the culmination to an extremely uphill stint in L.A.
-It was that experience, though, that helped wring out my first song, 'Lord, Girl'…I still need to record that one.”
+It was that experience, though, that helped wring out my first song, Lord, Girl…I still need to record that one.”

 Rarely could an artist be said to transcend, yet include, the most raw and real elements of hill country blues, roots rock, folk, soul and rap.
 Nevertheless—with bone-deep authenticity—that’s exactly what Bret Mosley does, wrestling deftly with longing, belonging, and world-weariness...on the way home to hope & grace.

-He has opened for George Porter, Jr., Trombone Shorty, Ivan Neville’s Dumpstaphunk, the Subdudes, Patterson Hood, The Blind Boys of Alabama, Jackie Greene, Good Enough For Good Times, Junior Brown, Donavon Frankenreiter, Jackie Greene, Big Brother & The Holding Company, Kaki King, Kelly Joe Phelps, et al—comparisons have included Chris Whitley, Xavier Rudd, Richie Havens, Van Morrison, Ben Harper and Taj Mahal.
+He has opened for George Porter, Jr., Trombone Shorty, Ivan Neville’s Dumpstaphunk, the Subdudes, Patterson Hood, The Blind Boys of Alabama, Jackie Greene, Good Enough For Good Times, Junior Brown, Donavon Frankenreiter, Jackie Greene, Big Brother & The Holding Company, Kaki King, Kelly Joe Phelps, et al—comparisons have included Chris Whitley, John Butler, Xavier Rudd, Richie Havens, Van Morrison, Ben Harper and Taj Mahal.

 Mosley's latest studio effort, X-ING, was released October 29, 2013 on his own Out Of The Park Records.
 He has begun production on his next record at Quarter After Blue Studios in Tupelo, Mississippi.
 The project will feature guest appearances by several prominent Mississippi artists.